priyank-kumar-singh/flutter-app-template/README.md

   uses-material-design: true
 ```

 **3.** Run <code>flutter pub get</code> to generate localization files.
-These files will be present inside the *.dart_tool* folder in the root directory of the flutter project.
+These files will be present inside the *.dart_tool* folder in the root directory of the flutter project, and for more info check references.

-## Assets Generator
+## Asset Generator
-Writing absolute asset path in a large project can be painful.
+Writing absolute asset path in a large project can be painful and lead to errors.
 So we will be avoiding writing absolute path for any asset instead we will generate some code that gives us access to their path.

 **1.** Install **flutter_gen** package globally.
 See references for more info.